Banbury’s Old Town

 Banbury’s Old Town extends from the heart of Banbury’s Market Place, through Parsons Street, encompassing the Lanes in Church Lane and White Lion Walk, then into North Bar, Horse Fair, Banbury Cross, South Bar, and back through the High Street.
 It includes a large selection of fine restaurants and bars, cinema and hotels.

 The wide selection of independent shops offers an altogether relaxing shopping experience in comparison with the modern Castle Quay shopping centre and high street names.
-On offer are art and vintage antiques, traditional tea shops, a family butchers, an antiquarian bookshop, a tobacconist and Oxfordshire’s only comic book store.
+On offer are traditional tea shops, a family butchers, an antiquarian bookshop, a tobacconist and Oxfordshire’s only comic book store.

 As you’d expect from Banbury’s history, The Old Town is home to some fantastic pubs and inns, most notably Ye Olde Reine Deer in Parsons Street, which has been a pub since the 16th century, and was originally a bakery.
 The atmospheric inn is of great local historic importance; Oliver Cromwell held court in the pub during the 1644-6 sieges of Banbury Castle (once situated where the Castle Quay Shopping Centre now lies) during the Civil Wars.